Skip to main content

 Initial monitoring establishes the parameters of safety and efficacy.
 An electrocardiogram (ECG), for instance, provides a snapshot of the heart’s electrical conduction.
 It tells us about the coordinated dance of depolarization and repolarization that creates each heartbeat.
 A baseline ECG ensures that the heart’s native rhythm is sound before we introduce peptides that might influence cardiac function.

-Similarly, monitoring gives us a direct measure of the force exerted on arterial walls.
+Similarly, blood pressure monitoring gives us a direct measure of the force exerted on arterial walls.
 Some supportive peptides have vasodilatory effects, meaning they can relax blood vessels and lower pressure.
 Knowing your starting pressure is essential to tailor the therapy appropriately, preventing unwanted hypotension while achieving the desired therapeutic benefit.

 A baseline cardiovascular assessment translates your body’s current state into a clear language, forming the essential starting point for any therapeutic dialogue.